– Former Colorado Governor Bill Ritter, Jr.

 As one of the top five officials at the U.S. Small Business Administration, Mr. Becker led the agency’s programs for minority, women and veteran business owners, the Small Business Development Center program, the Senior Core of Retired Executives program and the Office of International Trade.

-Senior Policy Advisor, Lead on Western States 111(d) project
+Senior Policy Advisor, Lead on Western States Clean Power Plan Initiative

-Patrick has worked with Western states on air quality and climate programs for more than 25 years, including as Air Quality Program Director at the Western Governors’ Association (WGA) from 2000-2013.
-While at WGA, Cummins managed the Western Regional Air Partnership (WRAP), working with 15 Western states on their plans to protect visibility at national parks and wilderness areas in response to EPA’s Regional Haze Rule.
-Cummins served as Co-Chair of EPA’s Clean Air Act Advisory Committee on Air Quality Management.
+Patrick Cummins is a Senior Policy Advisor at the Center for the New Energy Economy where he leads the Western States Clean Power Plan Initiative.
+Patrick has worked with Western states, tribes, industry, environmental groups, and other stakeholders on air quality and climate programs for 30 years, including as the Executive Director of the Western Climate Initiative and at the Western Governors’ Association (WGA).
+While at WGA, Cummins managed the Western Regional Air Partnership (WRAP), working with Western states, tribes, and federal land managers to protect and improve visibility at national parks and wilderness areas in response to EPA’s regional haze rule.
+During this time, Cummins served as Co-Chair of EPA’s Clean Air Act Advisory Committee on Air Quality Management in the United States.

-Cummins served as Deputy Director of Denver’s Regional Air Quality Council where he received an EPA Environmental Achievement Award for his work to bring the Denver area into compliance with federal health-based air quality standards.
-Cummins has also worked for the USEPA in Washington, DC and Denver and in the natural gas industry.
-He holds a chemistry degree from Fort Lewis College in Durango, CO and an MPA in Environmental Policy from Indiana University.
-His daughter Carolyn is a senior at Colorado State University and his son Daniel is a sophomore at Indiana University.
+As Executive Director of the Western Climate Initiative (WCI), Cummins helped 7 Western states and 4 Canadian provinces design the world’s first economy-wide cap-and-trade program for greenhouse gas emissions.
+That program is now being implemented in California and Quebec, with other states and provinces making plans to join.
+Cummins organized some of the first Western state meetings on managing greenhouse gas emissions, including a collaboration with states from across the country to establish The Climate Registry in 2007.
+In the 1990s, Patrick served as Deputy Director of Denver’s Regional Air Quality Council where he received an EPA Environmental Achievement Award for his work to bring the Denver area into compliance with federal health-based air quality standards.
+He has also worked for the USEPA in Washington, DC and Denver and in the natural gas industry.
+Patrick holds a chemistry degree from Fort Lewis College in Durango, CO and an MPA in environmental policy from Indiana University.

 Senior Policy Advisor